shikha080/Ms-Teams-Clone/README.md

 I have named this website Agile Nexus because i tried to follow the Agile Model through this project.
 As WebRTC provides real time communication and the api's are very easy to use hence i have used WebRTC with google turn serve and numb stun server for this project.

-This Website Ui is very user friendly anyone can visit my website and access it without facing any difficulties some functionalities and features are mentioned on the first page only.
+This Website UI is very user friendly anyone can visit my website and access it without facing any difficulties some functionalities and features are mentioned on the first page only.

 I have added some notifications sounds as well to give user a better experience.